-World Neem Organisation will be a common forum of all interested neem enthusiasts, investigators, partners, and workers with a view to pool and synergize their expertise, knowledge, and resources.
-World Neem Organisation will coordinate among all stakeholders of Neem for the promotion of neem.
-World Neem Organisation therefore will work as a highly collaborative, flexible, and open-ended action group for the benefit of mankind and posterity.
-For all the associates and coalition partners, World Neem Organisation will provide a platform to share the experience and knowledge resources to mobilize people and promote Neem activities across the globe.
+World Neem Organisation is be a common forum of all interested Neem enthusiasts, investigators, partners, and workers with a view to pool and synergize their expertise, knowledge, and resources.
+World Neem Organisation is coordinating among all stakeholders for the promotion of Neem.
+World Neem Organisation therefore works as a highly collaborative, flexible, and open-ended action group for the benefit of mankind and posterity.
+For all the associates and coalition partners, World Neem Organisation is providing a platform to share the experience and knowledge resources to mobilize people and promoting Neem activities across the Globe.

-Since 16th November 2017 World Neem Organisation has been commited to the UN Global Compact corporate responsibility initiative and its principles in the areas of human rights, labour, the environment and anti-corruption.
+Since 16th November 2017 World Neem Organisation became Participant of the United Nations Global Compact.
+It has been committed to the UN Global Compact corporate responsibility initiative and its principles in the areas of human rights, labour, the environment and anti-corruption.

 This law is true for soil, plant, animal and man: the health of these four is one connected chain!

 Any weakness or defect in the health of any earlier link in the chain is carried on to the next and succeeding links, until it reaches the last, namely, man!